Welcome to Reception

 Tuesday 29th April - Return to school

-Our topic for this half-term is:
+Our topic for this term is:

 Religious Education